 |Win: Karstens (1-0) Loss: Rodriguez (0-1) Save: Booker (1)|

 Jeff Karstens threw six scoreless frames and Lee Gronkiewicz, Neal Musser and Chris Booker completed the shutout.
 The US got all of its offense with two outs in the fifth.
 RF Justin Ruggiano was hit by a pitch.
 C Jason Jaramillo singled, the first hit the US had gotten.
 SS Brian Bixler walked.
-A wild pitch by Hector Rodriguez score Ruggiano.
+A wild pitch by Daniel Rodriguez score Ruggiano.
 Colby Rasmus walked and 2B Jayson Nix singled home Jaramillo and Bixler.

 3B Efren Espinoza led the Mexican attack by going 2 for 4 with a stolen base.

 The Green and Gold almost stunned the perennial champions in this game.
 Australia almost scored against Elier Sanchez in the second but Brett Roneberg was thrown out at home.
 In the bottom of the inning, Alexander Mayeta scored on a sacrifice fly by Yoandry Urgellés for the lone run allowed by Greg Wiltshire in 5 2/3 innings.
 The tally had been set up by a botched double play by the Aussies.